-Battery cells consist of a cathode, anode and the electrolyte that conducts ions between two electrodes.
+Battery cells consist of a cathode, anode, and electrolyte that conducts ions between two electrodes.
 The energy density of a battery depends on voltage and specific capacity (the capacity to store an amount of charge in the material per unit mass) of electrode material.

 The team at IIT Hyderabad has developed two new cathode materials and one anode material.
 For the first type of cathode, they synthesized mixtures of transition metal oxide and carbon-coated lithium manganese phosphate, to form a “blended cathode”.
 It has been found to show good stability under repeated cycling.
 The electrodes made with this blend had a specific capacity of 225 milliampere hour per gram.
 The second cathode is based on doping of transition metal oxide cathode material with fluorine and magnesium.
 It has a capacity of nearly 280 milliampere hour per gram.